google/dawn/docs/tint/fuzzers.md

   the initial validation missed an illegal state.

 #### Working with test cases

-[Note: The tooling related to working with `tint_ir_fuzz` test cases is a WIP and may not be complete]

 Since the input test cases for `tint_ir_fuzzer` are in a non-human readable format, there is additional tooling needed for working with